The Zydeco Trail Riders

 Greg Grodem

-Ted Oberhaus has played a wide variety of music in many different bands for over 40 years.
-He’s been with the Trail Riders more than 10 years playing bass as well as guitar.
+Ted Oberhaus Harry Aceto has played a wide variety of music in many different bands for over 40 years.
+Here is Harry’s Bio from the Djug Django web site.

 Gary Graeff